ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/reference-architecture-web-app-multi-zone.md

 ![Web app multi-zone resiliency solution architecture](web-app-multi-zone-architecture.png){: caption="Figure 1.
 Web app multi-zone resiliency solution architecture" caption-side="bottom"}

-The Web, Application, and Database tiers are deployed on Virtual Servers for VPC (VPC VSIs) across two availability zones within the Workload VPC.
+The web, application, and database tiers are deployed on Virtual Servers for VPC (VPC VSIs) across two availability zones within the Workload VPC.
 - The virtual servers in the web and app tiers are placed within [Placement Groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) for host failure protection and are part of [Instance Groups](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui) for autoscaling.
 A [VPC Application Load Balancer](/docs/vpc?topic=vpc-load-balancers) is used to route traffic to healthy application servers.
 - The database servers are deployed in active-standby mode.
 Data replication across availability zones is handled by the database software based on database specific high availability configuration options.
 - IBM Storage Protect is used to create database backups to enable data recovery.

 All data is encrypted by using customer-provided keys that are managed by [Key Protect](/docs/key-protect?topic=key-protect-about).
 - All storage is encrypted at rest with customer-provided keys.
-- Data is encrypted in transit that uses TLS encryption.
+- Data is encrypted in transit by using TLS encryption.
 [Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager){: external} is used to store and manage SSL/TLS certificates.
 - The [Cloud Internet Services (CIS)](/docs/cis?topic=cis-getting-started) is deployed as a proxy to the public VPC Application Load Balancer that front ends the web tier to provide Distributed Denial of Service (DDoS) protection and Web Application Firewall protection.

 ## Design scope